-Dr. Edward (Ted) Little is an educator, essayist, writer, and theatre maker.
+Dr. Edward (Ted) Little is a retired educator, essayist, writer, and theatre maker.
 He holds a BFA in Theatre (acting and directing) from the University of Victoria, an MA in Canadian Drama from the University of Guelph, and a Ph.D. in community engaged theatre and dramatic theory from the University of Toronto.
-He has directed and served as consultant on numerous large and small-scale theatre projects across Canada, and since 2000, he has been Associate Artistic Director at Teesri Duniya Theatre--an innovative, Montreal-based company dedicated to the creation and production of socially and politically relevant theatre based on the cultural experiences of diverse communities.
+Over the course of his career, he directed and served as consultant on numerous large and small-scale theatre projects across Canada.
+He served as Editor-in-Chief of alt.theatre (2002-2012) and from 2000 to 2017, he was Associate Artistic Director of Teesri Duniya Theatre--an innovative, Montreal-based company dedicated to the creation and production of socially and politically relevant theatre based on the cultural experiences of diverse communities.

 Associate Artistic Director, Teesri Duniya Theatre.